 Results will be issued for any completed examinations.
 Examinations which were not completed, due to a substantiated illness or medical emergency, will not be counted as an exam attempt, provided medical documentation was provided.
-You will be provided with an opportunity to sit those examinations which they were unable to complete at the next regularly scheduled exam session.
+You will be provided with an opportunity to sit those examinations at the next regularly scheduled exam session.